getdish/dish/docs/nate.md

 ---

-Week 3

-in progress

-- clicking tags:
-  - restaurantdetail
-  - search result
-  - click to see map
-- map
-  - better occlusion or grouping
-  - click item to scroll to row
-- restaurant
-  - click to call
-- restaurantdetail
-  - fix general layout
-  - add example top_comment
-- autocomplete
-  - dishes given cuisine
-  - go to restaurant if searched
-- location search

-- dont show autocomplete unless they dont type for ~2s feels less aggressive
-- show cuisine dishes carousel when clicking cuisine on search results

-- hover "closed until" to show full hours
-- user features
-- add tip/comment
-- Upvote tags
-- Better breakdown of rating
-- Various user flows (expo auth?)
-- Add o tag, upvote/downvote, star
-- [ ] hover on left side should show a "banner" on bottom of right

-Week 4

-- [reserved for productionizing]
-- Search vietnamese can show top dishes in search results header
-- current location / permissions access (only if they click location?)
-- "Tips" - horizontal carousel on restaurant page
-- [ ] make a list of articles for luke
-- [ ] crawler for "header" images for dishes (Pho) (Instagram?)
-- [ ] start crawler to find restaurants instagrams
-- splash page for home

----

-- have it round the focus of the map to the nearest citycenter if its close - so on san francisco, looks really nice if zoomed out a bit and we can show pins
 - spreadsheet view into all data next to a simple map
 - actually a full review card could show at bottom of map when restaurant opened all the way
 - RestaurantDetail social media links

----

 ---